 NATURAL DISASTERS RISK: MEDIUM

 As for natural disasters, you can expect extremely high temperatures, reaching as high as 50C.
 This is why it is highly recommended that you always carry water with you and maintain hydrated.
 Sandstorms and thunderstorms are also common.

 Terrorists are extremely likely to try and carry out attacks in Mecca.
-The main threat comes from Daesh that were formerly referred to ISIL.
+The main threat comes from Daesh that was formerly referred to as ISIL.
 Remain vigilant and aware of your surroundings at all times.

 There are some risks for women traveling to Saudi Arabia, especially if they're not respecting their codes of morality, like wearing an abaya at all times.
 Apart from that, women should apply basic precaution measures.

 So...
 How Safe Is Mecca Really?

 Probably the main concern for travelers in Mecca is the situations they can get themselves into in cases of disrespecting Islamic codes of morality, which are a lot stricter than anyone outside of UAE can imagine.

 What you may see as minor or non-relevant, may get you into serious troubles.